EmmaGoodliffe/transcribe-stt/README.md

 ## Google authentication

-To stream any results, you must authenticate yourself with Google.
+To stream any audio, you must authenticate yourself with Google.
 To do this, just follow the steps below

 1. Complete step 1 (only) of [Google's "quickstart" guide](https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries#before-you-begin) to create a GCP project and a private key.
 Save the private key in your project.
 (In this guide, we will call it `key.json`)
 1. Make sure any repo utilities ignore your new JSON key, e.g. by adding it to a `.gitignore`: